 The risk of groundwater emergence varies within the site.
 Across the majority of the site, there is no risk of groundwater emergence.
 Groundwater conditions may therefore be suited to infiltration SuDS within these areas.
-In some areas, there is a risk of groundwater emergence to subsurface assets.
-Ground survey, including percolation testing, may be required to fully ascertain groundwater conditions within this area at the FRA stage.
+Across the remaining areas of the site, there is a risk of groundwater emergence to surface and subsurface assets.
+Ground survey, including percolation testing, may be required to fully ascertain groundwater conditions within these areas.